EmmaB/try_programming/chapters/script.md

 ## Create a workspace

 * On the page that loads, click "Create a new workspace"
-* Give your project a name, such as "metadata_manager" or something more inventive
+* Give your project the name "book_organiser"
 * Give your project a description, such as "Bibliographic data management app"
 * Leave Public selected
 * Click Ruby on Rails in the "select a template" area